 - Y-shaped peeler

 - Wash the mango and remove the skin with the Y-shaped peeler.
 As you begin to expose more pulp, use the paper towel to hold the mango so it doesn’t slip out of your hand.

 - Place the mango on a cutting board and slice it in half, avoiding the pit.
 Using the chef’s knife, aim it at the center and slice the sides, still avoiding the pit.

 - Hold the mango upright and cut the rest of the flesh off of the pit.

 - Slice that cut horizontally in halves and then into smaller wedges.

 Royal Shell Vacation Rentals near Mango Mania Pine Island

 One of the best things about vacationing in Cape Coral is that it’s situated in the middle of everything.
 Naples and Fort Myers are both about a 30-minute drive away.
 Sanibel and Captiva Islands are about the same distance.
 Cape Coral also has a vibrant downtown and boating scene.
 You’ll have plenty to do when you’re not at Pine Island Mango Mania.

 Let us know if you’re wondering where to find Southwest Florida boat rentals.
 After all, it’s not a Florida vacation if you don’t get to go out on the boat at least once.
 Royal Shell vacation rental guests get to take advantage of 30% off boat rentals from Port Sanibel Marina.

-Whether you’re in Southwest Florida for Mango Mania 2019 or not, let us know how you enjoyed your trip!
+Whether you’re in Southwest Florida or not, let us know how you enjoyed your trip!
 We love helping our guests create memories that will stick with them forever.